golang-leipzig/golang-leipzig.github.io/content/posts/meetup-55-invitation.md

 > to store, access, and share your files. -- [GitHub:
 > OpenCloud](https://github.com/opencloud-eu)

-Formerly knows as ownCloud, OpenCloud components were co-developed at [CERN](https://home.cern/) and a large community of active contributors.
+OpenCloud components were co-developed at [CERN](https://home.cern/) and a large community of active contributors.

 > [OpenCloud] is based on a fork of the open source software ‘ownCloud Infinite
 > Scale’ (OCIS), whose components were co-developed by developers from the
 > science organisation CERN and other active participants.
 OpenCloud is now
 > being further developed with new ideas and in the spirit of a reliable open
-> source community and published under the Apache 2.0 and AGPL-3.0 licences.
+> source community and published under the Apache 2.0 and AGPL-3.0 licences. -- [opencloud.eu](https://opencloud.eu/en/opencloud-community)

 The core OpenCloud backend is written in Go and available at [opencloud-eu/opencloud](https://github.com/opencloud-eu/opencloud) (a few